Blood and Wine: Production

 British producer Jeremy Thomas was attracted to work with Rafelson due to what he perceived as the director's European sensibilities.
 He later remembered:

 Blood and Wine was shot in Miami, South Florida and the Florida Keys, including some scenes at the Caribbean Club in Key Largo.
 Alex's family home is located in the Coral Gables/Pinecrest area.
 Gabriela is shown to live in Little Havana.
 The Reeses live in Millionaire's Row in Miami Beach.
 Their house is next to Indian Creek and has a view of Collins Avenue.
 Jason's fishing boat is anchored in the Miami River, near Downtown Miami.
 Before the dance scene between Alex and Gabriela, we see a view of Southeast Financial Center in Downtown Miami.

+Michael Caine has stated that he thought he was retired until Jack Nicholson mentioned that he was making Blood and Wine, which included an excellent part for Caine.
+Caine agreed to join the cast and went on to continue his very successful career.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 61% of 31 surveyed critics gave the film a positive review; the average rating is 6.1/10.
+Rotten Tomatoes, a review aggregator, reports that 63% of 32 surveyed critics gave the film a positive review; the average rating is 6.1/10.
 David Rooney of Variety called it "an amusingly caustic, straight-up serving of film noir staples spiced with star charisma".
 Film critic Roger Ebert wrote, "Blood & Wine is a richly textured crime picture based on the personalities of men who make their living desperately.
 Jack Nicholson and Michael Caine are the stars, as partners in a jewel theft that goes wrong in a number of ways, each way illustrating deep flaws in how they choose to live."
 Edward Guthmann of the San Francisco Chronicle rated it 2/4 stars and wrote, "Blood & Wine has elements of classic film noir – but it's film noir with a sledgehammer and none of the genre's suggestiveness or style."

 Caine won Best Actor at the San Sebastian International Film Festival.